These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • by Meifu Wang

-• Ordinarily the fortune tellers are the ones eager to engage.
+• Ordinarily it's the fortune tellers who are eager to engage.

-• One of them staked out at the underpass to the train station.
+• One of them staked out the underpass to the train station.

 • He said, “oh, come, wait, look at your face, let me tell you about...”

 • Tell her about what?
-About fate?
-That is to say, money, love, luck, career, and health?
+Fate?
+Money, love, luck, career, health?

-• Is the “telling” to help map out an escape route from misfortunes,
+• Was the “telling” meant to map an escape route from misfortunes,

-• from one’s demons, and the decisions and non-decisions?
+• from one’s demons, the decisions made and not made?

 • That particular afternoon the fortune teller pointed out a few milestones,

-• including fat years and lean years, those in the past and thosse still to come.
+• fat years and lean years, some past, some still to come.

 • “It had nothing to do with your daughter,” he replied.